CaelRowley/git-gud/README.md

-# Good Git
+# Git Gud

 ## Getting started

-good-git is just an experimental cli tool I am working on that is a wrapper around git.
+Git Gud is just an experimental cli tool I am working on that is a wrapper around git.
 The tool provides some extra functionality ontop of git, and if a custom command is not found it will default to using git.
 This tool requires git to be installed and have "git" in your PATH

-To use this tool you can use the command `gg` for "good-git".
+To use this tool you can use the command `gg` for "git gud".
 This command is a wrapper around git so will contain all of the same functionality as git, for example you can run `gg checkout -b some-branch` it will behave the same as `git checkout -b some-branch`